Prithvi98/SolarSystemSimulation/README.md

-# SolarSystemSimulation
+A basic simulation of Solar System using Unity3D and C#.
- C# Code for a basic Solar System simulation with Unity
+A Copy of the WebGL version of the simulation is attached.